deitch/activator/README.md

 ````

 When done, activator will send a `201` response code and a response body whose text content is the URL to be used to reset the password.

+Activator assumes that the login/email/ID to search for will be in `req.param("user")`.

 #### Complete a password reset
 Once the user actually clicks on the link, you need to complete the password reset: